phaserjs/template-angular/README.md

 });
 ```

-In addition to this, the `PhaserGame` component exposes the Phaser game instance along with the most recently active Phaser Scene.
-You can pick these up from Vue via `(defineExpose({ scene, game }))`.
+In addition to this, the `phaser-game` component exposes the Phaser game instance along with the most recently active Phaser Scene.
+You can pick these up from Angular via `@ViewChild(PhaserGame) phaserRef!: PhaserGame;` (we explain this later).

-Once exposed, you can access them like any regular state reference.

 ## Phaser Scene Handling